yuo-app/lin/README.md

 lin sync -m creative-claude

 # Use the 'fast-deepseek' preset, but override the temperature
-lin add ui.new.feature "A new feature" -m fast-deepseek -t 0.6
+lin add ui.new.feature A new feature -m fast-deepseek -t 0
 ```

 #### `context` in config